 How to make chocolate ganache without cream

-I ran a little test on making chocolate ganache with 2% milk and another batch using half-and-half.
+I ran a little test on making chocolate ganache with 2% milk and another batch using half-and-half to see if the texture and flavor was affected.

-- Ganache with 2% milk: Creamy but slightly less chocolatey.
+- Ganache with 2% milk: Creamy but slightly less chocolatey taste.
 Sets up quicker than fuller fat ganache made with cream or half-and-half.
-Good for a cookie filling.
+Still plenty creamy and really good for a cookie filling.

 - Half-and-half ganache: Better for frosting when a richer flavor is desired.
 Excellent for a cookie filling.

-How to Make Creamy and Thick Chocolate Ganache for Filling and Frosting
+Complete Chocolate Ganache Tutorial for Filling and Frosting

 Ingredients